TastyDucks/spectacles-2-unitree-server/README.md

    ```
 - Host mounting: the host's Docker socket (assuming MacOS and Linux) is mounted into the container workspace.

+#### Troubleshooting

+If you see a message like `*** buffer overflow detected ***: terminated`, it probably means the C++ bindings for the Unitree code are attempting to connect to the robot and failing.

+In development (working off the robot), be sure to pass `--mock` when running the Unitree client.

 ### Deployment

 - Build the coordination server targeting `linux/amd64` (necessary for `robotpkg-py318-pinocchio`):